Kong/kubernetes-ingress-controller/docs/deployment/README.md

    This guide is a walkthrough to set up Kong Ingress Controller on AKS.

-Once you've Kong Ingress Controlled installed, please follow our [getting started](../guides/getting-started.md) tutorial to learn about how to use the Ingress Controller.
+Once you've installed Kong Ingress Controller, please follow our [getting started](../guides/getting-started.md) tutorial to learn about how to use the Ingress Controller.